-There are a total of 5 programming assignments to be completed for this course.
+There are a total of 4 programming assignments to be completed for this course.

 - Assignments include writing a computer program and sometimes written answers to questions. - Assignments are to be turned in before 23:59 on the date they are due. - Programs are evaluated on how well they solve the assigned problem (adhering to program specification), as well as the proper formatting and use of comments. - Programming assignments must compile on FLIP server.
 You will not receive any grade if your assignment doesn't compile there. - You must turn in your assignments through both the Canvas and TEACH website.
-15% of the grade will be deducted if you do not submit it to both sites.
-When resubmitting an assignment, you must resubmit all files to both Canvas and TEACH.
-15% of the grade will be deducted if you do not resubmit all files to both sites. - Files must be submitted unzipped on both Canvas and TEACH - If you have a problem with an assignment grade, you must contact the teaching assistant who graded your assignment, through EMAIL within one week of receiving your grade.
+15% of the grade will be deducted if you do not submit it to both sites. - Files must be submitted unzipped on both Canvas and TEACH - If you have a problem with an assignment grade, you must contact the teaching assistant who graded your assignment, through EMAIL within one week of receiving your grade.
 No grade will be updated after that period.
 Please note that, near the end of the term, there may not be a full week between when your assignment is returned and the last day of the term.
 We may not be able to address grading concerns after the term has ended.